-This command will set the power source options.
+This command will set the system configuration.
 This is a protected command and requires a password.
 The query response is available however.
 Available options are returned separated by a comma.
+The last field is the MX System Configuration setting.
+(MX15 and MX451 through MX270).
+For a list of available parameters, refer to the OPT? command section in this manual.

-Command Syntax SYSTem:CONFigure Parameters SCPI,NOUT,ADV,
+Command Syntax SYSTem:CONFigure Parameters2 SCPI, NOUT, ADV,

-CLK/LOC,DO160,MIL704D,IEC411,IEC413,ABD,LF
+CLK/LOC,DO160,MIL704D,IEC411,IEC413,ABD,LF,MX45